 If the bug tracker you use requires a proxy connection, specify the proxy settings.
 When you submit an issue as a bug, select the Use proxy check box.
-The Fortify Plugins for Eclipse provide the proxy settings to the bug tracker plugin.
+The Eclipse Complete Plugin provides the proxy settings to the bug tracker plugin.